yudhisteer/Digital-Twin-of-Anthropomorphic-Robotic-Arm/README.md

 Specifying orientation in three dimensions is more complicated than specifying position.
 There are several approaches, each with its own strengths and weaknesses.

 ###### Euler Angles
+In Euler angles orientation is expressed as a sequence of three rotations around the three coordinate axes.
+These three rotations are traditionally referred to as ```roll```, ```pitch``` and ```yaw```.
+When working with Euler angles it is necessary to specify the order that the rotations will be applied: a 90o rotation around the x-axis followed by a 90o rotation around the y-axis does **not** result in the same orientaion as the same rotations applied in the opposite order.
+There are, in fact, twelve valid rotation orderings: ```xyz, yzx, zxy, xzy, zyx, yxz, zxz, xyx, yzy, zyz, xzx, and yxy```.

+As convention, each rotation is performed around the axes of a coordinate frame aligned with the earlier rotations which is referred as ```relative``` or ```intrinsic``` rotations.

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/147849707-cbcc2f4f-6cf0-4760-bc7d-d9af51d54e18.png" />